Remodeling

 There is one type of mid-project change that you should prepare for: unplanned repairs.
 Sometimes problems like structural issues will require repairs before the project can proceed.
 Some examples include moisture damage and faulty wiring.
 A contingency budget worth 10% to 20% of the project estimate is usually enough to cover the repair costs.

 Looking for home improvement contractors for your next remodeling project?
-Give Owens Construction call at (614) 230-0994 or fill out our contact form to schedule an appointment.
+Give Owens Construction a call at (614) 230-0994 or fill out our contact form to schedule an appointment.

 Susie Moran